Your LGPS pension isn't fixed. It increases in line with the cost of living to help protect its value over time.

 ** If you retired between age 50 and age 55 and it was certified by an independent registered medical practitioner that you were permanently incapacitated by physical or mental infirmity and unable to take part in any regular full-time employment, you'll receive the pension increase.

-The State Pension increase of 4.8% based does not apply to Local Government Pension Scheme pensions.
+The State Pension increase of 4.8% does not apply to Local Government Pension Scheme pensions.